 Creativity is born out of frustration.

-It is necessary to feel in order to create.
+It is necessary to feel this numbed in order to create.

 [In Spanish] When we say "I Believe", we are using two verbs in one: to create from creativity and to create from believing.
-Necessarily the creative process implies an act of faith, that little bit of uncertainty that separates frustration from satisfaction, sorrow from joy and that the only way to overcome that anguish is simply going through it.
+Necessarily the creative process implies an act of faith, that little bit of uncertainty that separates frustration from satisfaction, sorrow from joy; and yes, unfortunately, the only way to overcome that anguish is simply going through it.

-It shows us what we don't want to see, that's where we must delve and encourage ourselves to discover to look further, deeper, with new and fresh eyes.
+It shows us what we don't want to see, and that's exactly where we must delve and encourage ourselves to discover more, to look further, deeper, with new and fresh eyes.

 This is where the transformative power of creativity lies.